Ramnagar, Barabanki

 Ramnagar is a town in Barabanki district in the state of Uttar Pradesh, India.
 It is a town, tehsil and a nagar panchayat in Barabanki District in the Indian state of Uttar Pradesh.

 Geography

 Ramnagar is located at 27°05′44″N 81°29′05″E. It has an average elevation of 64 metres (209 feet).

-It is close to some historic and religious places like Mahadeva, Parijaat etc.
+It is close to some historic and religious places like Mahadeva Temple, Kunteshwar Temple and Parijaat Tree etc.

 RamNagar is situated on NH28C.
 Burhwal Junction is the nearest railway station.